marxin/texi2rst-generated/sphinx/gfortran/interoperability-with-c.rst

 Intrinsic Types
 ^^^^^^^^^^^^^^^

+.. index:: C intrinsic type interoperability

+.. index:: intrinsic type interoperability with C

+.. index:: interoperability, intrinsic type

-In order to ensure that exactly the same variable type and kind is used in C and Fortran, the named constants shall be used which are defined in the ``ISO_C_BINDING`` intrinsic module.
-That module contains named constants for kind parameters and character named constants for the escape sequences in C.  For a list of the constants, see ISO_C_BINDING.
+In order to ensure that exactly the same variable type and kind is used in C and Fortran, you should use the named constants for kind parameters that are defined in the ``ISO_C_BINDING`` intrinsic module.
+That module contains named constants of character type representing the escaped special characters in C, such as newline.
+For a list of the constants, see ISO_C_BINDING.

 For logical types, please note that the Fortran standard only guarantees interoperability between C99's ``_Bool`` and Fortran's ``C_Bool`` -kind